CI-TRACS/High_Performance_Computing/_episodes/11-hpc-deep-learning.md

 > ### Difference between conda envirnment and kernel
 >
-> Although we created a conda environment, the Jupyter notebook still cannot access it because "conda" is directory that contains all the installed conda packages but it is "kernel" that runs the user's code and can use and access different conda environments, if required.
-A kernel is the computational engine that executes the code contained in Jupyter notebook.
+> Although we created a conda environment, the Jupyter notebook still cannot access it because "conda" is directory that contains all the
+> installed conda packages but it is "kernel" that runs the user's code and can use and access different conda environments, if required.
+> A kernel is the computational engine that executes the code contained in Jupyter notebook.
+>
+{: .callout}

 ## Deep Learning Tutorial

 This is a basic image classification tutorial from CIFAR-10 dataset using tensorflow.

+> ### Tensorflow?
+>
+> It is an open source software used in machine learning particularly for training neural networks.
+> We'll define our model using 'Keras'- a high level API which acts as an interface between tensorflow
+> and python and makes it easy to build and train models.
+You can read more about it [here](https://www.tensorflow.org/#).
+>
+{: .callout}

 ### Q. What is CIFAR-10 dataset?